Best UK Golf Betting Sites

 Golf events run all year round these days, so fans of the sport will almost always have a few different options to bet on.
 But here are some of the most popular tournaments and competitions for betting on golf in the UK, covering all of the major events on the sport's annual calendar:

-The Masters: The first golf major of the year is The Masters and it is probably the sport's most famous event full stop.
-Held every year at the Augusta National Golf Club in Georgia and scheduled for the first full week of April, The Masters is renowned for its sense of tradition.
+The Masters: The first golf major of the year is The Masters, and it is probably the sport's most famous full-stop event.
+Held every year at the Augusta National Golf Club in Georgia and scheduled for the first whole week of April, The Masters is renowned for its sense of tradition.
 Among the most successful players in Masters history are Jack Nicklaus, Tiger Woods, and Arnold Palmer, with British winners including the surprise 2016 champion Danny Willett.

-The Open: The UK's only major, The Open also tours a range of courses like the US Open.
-Founded all the way back in 1860, it takes place in the middle of July each year, the peak of the British summer.
+The Open: The UK's only major, The Open also tours various courses like the US Open.
+Founded back in 1860, it takes place in the middle of July each year, the peak of the British summer.
 Open winners get the Claret Jug with Tiger Woods and Ireland's Padraig Harrington is among the players in the modern era to have lifted the trophy on multiple occasions.

 The Olympics: Golf might not be seen as a classic Olympic sport, but the fact the event only takes place every four years means it is a cherished prize for players to compete for.
 It also gives them a chance to represent their country on a global stage, which does not happen a lot in golf, while there are both men's and women's medals up for grabs in golf at the Olympics.
 Golf only returned to the Olympics in 2016, with Justin Rose taking gold for Great Britain in the men's event while the women's competition was won by South Korean golfer Inbee Park in Rio, Brazil.

 Ryder Cup: Golf's premier team event is the Ryder Cup, which sees Europe take on the United States for bragging rights.
-The tournament takes place every two years with the hosting rights alternating.
-Europe has been the dominant force in recent Ryder Cup history with British players such as Ian Poulter becoming legends of the game thanks to their exploits at the event.
-Other golf team events that are popular to bet on in the UK include the Presidents Cup - which is the US against an international team representing the rest of the world with the exception of Europe - and the Solheim Cup, which is a version of the Ryder Cup contested by female players.
+The tournament takes place every two years, with the hosting rights alternating.
+Europe has been the dominant force in recent Ryder Cup history, with British players such as Ian Poulter becoming game legends thanks to their exploits at the event.
+Other golf team events that are popular to bet on in the UK include the Presidents Cup - which is the US against an international team representing the rest of the world except Europe - and the Solheim Cup, which is a version of the Ryder Cup contested by female players.

 European Tour: On this side of the Atlantic is the European Tour, but despite the name, some of the leading events are now held in other countries around the world as well.
 British players tend to cut their teeth on the European Tour before switching to the PGA Tour.
 Top events on the European Tour include the Abu Dhabi HSBC Championship, the Scottish Open, the BMW PGA Championship, and the DP World Tour Championship, which always takes place in Dubai.